openebs-archive/openebs-docs/docs/FAQ.md

 13. Application pod must be in running state and you can use the resized volume.

-## How to destroy demo apps from k8s cluster
+## How to destroy demo apps from k8s cluster?

 Goto your application yaml file located in your kube master and apply the yaml with following way

 `kubectl delete -f <application yaml>`

 This will delete the application pod and its corresponding pvc associated to it.

+## What is the default OpenEBS retention policy?

+The default retention is the same used by the K8s.For dynamically provisioned PersistentVolumes, the default reclaim policy is “Delete”.
+This means that a dynamically provisioned volume is automatically deleted when a user deletes the corresponding PersistentVolumeClaim.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>